- What are admission requirements for the graduate program in Education?

 Graduate courses in education are typically offered evenings, Saturdays, or online.

 You may transfer up to nine semester hours of graduate credit.
 The coursework must be less than 10 years old with a grade of C or better.
-All graduate transfer requests are subject to the approval of the Education Division chair.
+All graduate transfer requests are subject to the approval of the Graduate Education Department chair.